SamuraiBarbi/jttw-ai-docker-stack/README.md

      - Guidance or an adjacent project
      - Text-to-speech and/or Speech-to-text dockers
      - An image generation docker using SD Forge, SwarmUI, or something similar which can be accessed via a web interface and has an API that can be utilized to generate images
+     - GPT-SoVITS for when TTS needs to sound more human-like. https://github.com/RVC-Boss/GPT-SoVITS
+     - Faster whisper for transripting audio to text

 ## Contributing